Complexity Classification in Infinite-Domain Constraint Satisfaction: Classification

 \section{Classification}

-Theorem~\ref{thm:gsat-dichotomy} shows that the CSP for every template with a first-order definition in $(\mV;E)$ is NP-hard, or polynomial-time tractable.
-In this section we present a refined description of the polymorphisms that imply tractability.
-This leads to a dichotomy result for structures $\bB$ with a first-order definition in $(\mV;E)$ that holds without any complexity-theoretic assumptions, which has already been stated in Theorem~\ref{thm:gcsp-tractability}: either \begin{enumerate} \item there is a primitive positive interpretation of $(\{0,1\};\OIT)$ in $\bB$, or \item $\bB$ has a cyclic polymorphism modulo an automorphism. \end{enumerate} It follows from Proposition~\ref{prop:deep-taylor-mod-endo-tame} that $(1)$ and $(2)$ are indeed disjoint cases.
-In order to prove that every $\bB$ satisfies $(1)$ or $(2)$ above, we first determine a list of 17 operations with the following properties: \begin{itemize} \item[(a)] every structure $\bB$ with a first-order definition in $(\mV;E)$ either interprets $(\{0,1\};\OIT)$ or is preserved by one of those 17 operations; and \item[(b)] the list is minimal, that is, if any operation is removed from the list, then the list looses property~(a). \end{itemize}
+In this section we present a refined description of the polymorphisms of structures with a first-order definition in $(\mV;E)$ that imply tractability.
+This leads to a dichotomy result that has already been stated in Theorem~\ref{thm:gcsp-tractability}, and which holds without any complexity-theoretic assumptions: either \begin{enumerate} \item there is a primitive positive interpretation of all finite structures in the model-complete core of $\bB$, or \item $\bB$ has a cyclic polymorphism modulo an endomorphism. \end{enumerate} It follows from Proposition~\ref{prop:deep-taylor-mod-endo-tame} that $(1)$ and $(2)$ are indeed disjoint cases.
+In order to prove that every $\bB$ satisfies $(1)$ or $(2)$ above, we first determine a list of 17 operations with the following properties: \begin{itemize} \item[(a)] every structure $\bB$ with a first-order definition in $(\mV;E)$ either interprets $(\{0,1\};\OIT)$ or $(\{0,1\};\NAE)$ or is preserved by one of those 17 operations; and \item[(b)] the list is minimal, that is, if any operation is removed from the list, then the list looses property~(a). \end{itemize}

-Our next step will be the verification that each of the 17 operations generates an operation that is cyclic modulo an automorphism of $(\mV;E)$.
-It will also turn out that $\Csp(\bB)$ can be solved in polynomial time if $\bB$ has one of those operations as a polymorphism.
+Our next step (Proposition~\ref{prop:g-cyclic}) will be the verification that each of the 17 operations generates an operation that is cyclic modulo an endomorphism of $(\mV;E)$.
+It will also turn out that $\Csp(\bB)$ can be solved in polynomial time if $\bB$ has one of those operations as a polymorphism (Proposition~\ref{prop:g-tract}).